Ukuer/PCE-Palm/README.md

 - Download [pce-checkpoints](https://drive.google.com/file/d/1r_1vdrVaqrBjuBktBKaj5fEwIXzbka8s/view?usp=sharing), unzip it and place it in `./checkpoints `.
 - Download [CUT-checkpoints](https://drive.google.com/file/d/1epH7GV3g9fk4_RwOX8x-uMo5iKOlj0I4/view?usp=sharing), unzip it and place it in `./CUT/checkpoints `.

-- Then `bash ./inference.sh`
-- Noted that you should modify some contents in `./run_rpg.sh` to meet you requirements.
+- Then `bash ./inference.sh`.
+Noted that you should modify some contents in `./inference.sh` to meet you requirements.

 ## Model Training
 ### Tools
 - The proposed PCEM can be found in `./PCEM_numpy.py`.
 You can use it to get the PCE images from palmprint ROIs.
 - The propsoed LFEB can be found in `./LFEM_pytorch.py`.
-You can add it in your neural network.
+You can add it in your network.
 - The improved bezier curves can be found in `./syn_bezier.py`.

 ### Training